 We have returned from a 2-week trip titled Civil War: The Northern States.
-And we saw every important Civil War anything that we could possibly squeeze into 14 days.
+We saw every important Civil War anything that we could possibly squeeze into 14 days.

-We based out of a friend’s house in Ellicott City, Maryland, took day trips and 5 overnight trips.
-My personal favorite days were: viewing the cherry blossoms at their peak in D.C.; walking a section of the Appalachian Trail; and visiting friends in Maryland, Virginia and D.C.
-Then there were Bob’s favorite days.
+We based out of a friend’s house in Ellicott City, Maryland, took a few day trips and five overnight trips.
+My personal favorite days were viewing the cherry blossoms at their peak in D.C., walking a section of the Appalachian Trail, and visiting friends in Maryland, Virginia, and D.C.

 Civil War Highlights

-At the beginning of trip, I wasn’t sure what I had gotten myself into.
-But Bob’s enthusiasm for all things Civil War was contagious and I quickly became fascinated as well.
+At the beginning of the trip, I wasn’t sure what I had gotten myself into, but Bob’s enthusiasm for all things Civil War was contagious, and I quickly became fascinated as well.

-Some of the highlights included searching for upside down cannons at Antietam.
-These were the markers for the 6 Generals who died along with 20,000 soldiers in a 1-day battle.
-Another was visiting Appomattox where Gen Lee surrendered to Gen Grant.
+Some of the highlights included searching for upside-down cannons at Antietam.
+These were the markers for the six Generals who died along with 20,000 soldiers in a one-day battle.
+Another was visiting Appomattox where General Lee surrendered to General Grant.
 We saw the incredible Gettysburg Diorama.
 Oh, and there was the day we spent searching for General Stonewall Jackson’s buried arm.